Tell Your Family or Business Story With a Hand-Painted Mural

 Be unique.
 Be original.
 Show your warmth and add atmosphere with a hand painted wall mural.

-Corporate Wall Murals hand painted by Tailored Artworks are guaranteed to match and be loved.
-Our wall murals are hand painted and one of a kind.
-They will express warmth and benefits to your clients and staff.
+Corporate Wall Murals – Our wall murals are hand painted and one of a kind!
+They will express your warmth and the benefits of your brand and values to your clients and staff.
 Tailored Artworks’ high quality wall murals for business focus on creating beauty, reinforcing your brand and solving spatial problems.

 Understanding brand identity design – Sharron Tancred’s background of 23 years in advertising and corporate Graphic Design helps her to design wall murals for your corporate or residential space.
 Your corporate wall mural may include signage components to provide both excellent value and a point of difference.
 Sharron Tancred also has certificates in Interior Decorating and Colour Psychology, which has brought Tailored Artworks to the forefront of Australian mural design for business and the home.